Maryland’s Texting-While-Driving and Distracted Driving Laws

 Read about Maryland’s distracted driving laws and the costs of a texting or cellphone ticket.

-Maryland's distracted driving laws generally prohibit all motorists from talking on a handheld cellphone or text messaging while driving.
-This article discusses the specifics of what the laws prohibit and the costs and other consequences of a texting or cellphone violation.
+Maryland's distracted driving laws generally prohibit all motorists from talking on a handheld cell phone or text messaging while driving.
+This article discusses the specifics of what the laws prohibit and the costs and other consequences of a texting or cell phone violation.

-Maryland's Cell Phone Driving Law
+Maryland's Hand's Free Cell Phone Driving Law

 In Maryland, it's illegal for all drivers to use a handheld telephone while operating a motor vehicle.

-Exceptions to the Cell Phone Law
+Exceptions to Maryland's Cell Phone Driving Law

 Generally, the cellphone ban doesn't apply when the call is made for emergency purposes such as calling 9-1-1, a hospital, an ambulance, law enforcement, or the fire department.
 And the cell phone restriction doesn't apply to law enforcement and emergency services personnel acting within the scope of their official duties.